Computer Programmers May No Longer Be Eligible For H-1B Visas [Update]

 That said, not knowing about traceroute is really bad.

+Well young'n, it's a communication instrument very similar to electronic displays or tablets or such but requiring no power source and is usually large enough at small expense that an entire room of people can view it comfortably.
+NOTE: It requires no passwords either, only a dry erase pen (much cheaper than an electronic writing stylus).

+Oh, it also won't force updates down your throat in the middle of a presentation.

-If that's true there will be significant shortage (Score:1)
+If that's true there will be significant shortage (Score:2)

 Re: (Score:2)